 Dublin provides plenty of opportunities for some retail therapy, and if you are looking to hit the shops during your time in the capital, it is Grafton Street that you will want to head for.
 This district of Dublin has all the high-street stores you could ask for, with British-owned chains being perhaps the best represented here.

-However, if you're looking for something a little more unique or boutique, then you won't have to wander very far.
+If you're looking for something a little more unique or boutique, then you won't have to wander very far.
 The streets that intersect this main artery of Dublin centre have plenty to tempt you.
-So, be sure to pack your Euro.
-If you don't, major credit cards are accepted in nearly all Irish stores.
+This is perhaps not the cheapest shopping district you will find on your travels, so be sure to pack your Euro.

 Christ Church Cathedral was founded by Viking King Sitric, almost 1000 years ago, in 1034.
 The cathedral crypt is one of the largest in the UK and Ireland, dating back to the 12th Century.
 Here in the crypt you can see the Mummified remains of the Cat and the Rat, which were found in the cathedral organ, and a rare 14th century copy of the Magna Carta.